Aaron Johnson (ice hockey)

-Aaron Lindsay Johnson (born April 30, 1983) is a former Canadian professional ice hockey defenseman.
+Aaron Lindsay Johnson (born April 30, 1983) is a Canadian former professional ice hockey defenceman.
 Johnson last played under contract with the Sheffield Steelers in the Elite Ice Hockey League (EIHL).
-He currently works as a team relations specialist for the NHL's Columbus Blue Jackets.
+Since 2021, he has worked as a team relations specialist for the NHL's Columbus Blue Jackets.

 He was a third-round selection of the Columbus Blue Jackets, 85th overall, at the 2001 NHL Entry Draft.
 A journeyman, Johnson has played for the Blue Jackets, New York Islanders, Chicago Blackhawks, Calgary Flames, Edmonton Oilers and Boston Bruins in the NHL, and several minor league teams during his career.
 He was a member of the Memorial Cup champion Rimouski Océanic in 2000.